Tie-ing Together Two Continents: Sizanani’s in Fashion!

 Since April 2018, April and Mpumi Maesela, our South Africa Director of Camp Sizanani Life Skills have been brainstorming the idea of a Wearable Art Project.

-The proposed business model is: selling wearable art in the form of vests made from refashioned materials as a means of generating income for funding Global Camps Africa initiatives.
+The proposed business model is: selling wearable art in the form of vests, necklaces, and bracelets made from refashioned materials as a means of generating income for funding Global Camps Africa initiatives.

 · Vochellis/Campers, who have been trained by skilled seamstresses/tailors, will be refashioning donated material into wearable art.
 Vochellis/Campers will be paid a salary OR a stipend, plus revenue share for products made.
-Primary materials used in making the vests will be: Mens’ 3-piece suit vests; Mens’ neckties, lace, trimming.
+Primary materials used in making the wearable art will be: Men’s 3-piece suit vests; Men’s neckties, lace, trimming.
 Material donations will be sourced from South Africa and the US.

-· The Vests will be sold in the US (by Global Camps Africa) and South Africa (Camp Sizanani Life Skills) via: (1) the websites; and (2) at GCA events.
+· The vests, necklaces, and bracelets will be sold in the US (by Global Camps Africa) and South Africa (Camp Sizanani Life Skills) via: (1) the websites; and (2) at GCA events.

 ADVANTAGES OF THE PROJECT

-· Promotion of Global Camps Africa’s other initiatives: The vests are also indirectly a promotional tool for Global Camps Africa and its initiatives.
+· Promotion of Global Camps Africa’s other initiatives: The wearable art is also indirectly a promotional tool for Global Camps Africa and its initiatives.

 · Non-Cash Donations: This project gives donors that may not have the monetary funds to contribute, an opportunity to make in-kind donations.
 In South Africa, in-kind donations are increasingly becoming popular for individual and corporate donors.